bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The above example spawns a Worker thread for each `parse()` call.
 In actual practice, use a pool of Workers for these kinds of tasks.
 Otherwise, the overhead of creating Workers would likely exceed their benefit.

 When implementing a worker pool, use the [`AsyncResource`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#async_hooks_class-asyncresource) API to inform diagnostic tools (e.g. to provide asynchronous stack traces) about the correlation between tasks and their outcomes.
-See [“Using `AsyncResource` for a `Worker` thread pool”](https://nodejs.org/dist/v16.13.1/docs/api/all.html#async_context_using-asyncresource-for-a-worker-thread-pool) in the `async_hooks` documentation for an example implementation.
+See ["Using `AsyncResource` for a `Worker` thread pool”](https://nodejs.org/dist/v16.13.1/docs/api/all.html#async_context_using-asyncresource-for-a-worker-thread-pool) in the `async_hooks` documentation for an example implementation.

 Worker threads inherit non-process-specific options by default.
 Refer to [`Worker constructor options`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#worker_threads_new-workerfilename-options) to know how to customize worker thread options, specifically `argv` and `execArgv` options.